-- Within your first week of College residence, you must register with the College GP (unless you are registered with another GP Practice in Oxford). - If you have a disability, you should register with the Disability Advisory Service as soon as possible to ensure you have appropriate support in place.
-Please contact the Head of Student Welfare, (Georgina Heywood, welfare@worc.ox.ac.uk), for help or advice on this process. - Students with known medical conditions are invited to inform the College Nurse.
+- Within your first week of College residence, you must register with the College GP (unless you are registered with another GP Practice in Oxford). - If you have a disability, you should register with the Disability Advisory Service (disability@admin.ox.ac.uk) as soon as possible to ensure you have appropriate support in place.
+Please contact the Head of Student Welfare (Georgina Heywood, welfare@worc.ox.ac.uk) for help or advice on this process.

+• Students with known medical conditions are invited to inform the College Nurse.

-1. WHO TO SEE - IN COLLEGE
+5.1 WHO TO SEE - IN COLLEGE